 Snowbound is not easily classified as a warm or cool paint color.
 Instead, it has a blend of warm and cool undertones.

-Snowbound has gray undertones, some pink and purple undertones (reminiscent of taupe) and maybe the faintest hint of beige.
+In addition to the gray undertones, Sherwin Williams Snowbound also has pink and purple undertones (reminiscent of taupe) and maybe the faintest hint of beige.

 Snowbound Paint Color